helium/HIP/0000-reduce-iot-location-assert-cost-indefinitely.md

 ## Summary

-This hip proposes an adjustment to the hotspot relocation fees on the network.
-Currently, as per the migration HIP-69, the assert fees for IoT hotspots have been halved.
-However, this adjustment is set to expire on July 20th, 2023, UTC, after which the assert fee will increase back to $10.
-This proposal suggests maintaining the reduced fee to encourage hotspot relocation and support future HIPss aiming to distribute hotspots in densely populated areas.
+This HIP proposes an adjustment to the Hotspot location assertion fees on the network.
+Currently, as per [HIP-69](https://github.com/helium/HIP/blob/main/0069-reassertion-fee-reduction.md) and since the Solana migration, the fees for IOT hotspots were halved.
+However, this adjustment is set to expire on July 20th, 2023, UTC, after which the fee will increase back to $10 in Data Credits.
+This proposal suggests maintaining the reduced fee to encourage hotspot relocation and support future HIPs aiming to distribute hotspots in densely populated areas.

 ## Motivation
 The key motivations behind this proposal are as follows: